 - All required documentation must be completed and sent in by the late submission deadline, of no later than 5 business days after the requested effective date.
 Failure to do so will cause your group to be effective 1st of month following original requested date. - Enrollment information is not effectuated until payment is received and posted to your account.

-I understand that by completing this form a desired effective date will be granted, we will not nd meeting the submission requirements ou be able to change or delay our effective dat ır te
+rm and meeting the submission requirements our I not be able to change or delay our effective date

-after group approval.

 Company Name

 Requested Effective Date

-Signature of Business Owner/Authorized Compa iny Officer Title
+Signature of Business Owner/Authorized Co mpany Officer Title

 Print Name Date

 Agent Signature Date